-If you wish to change your PCP, please call Member Services.
-Each plan PCP may make referrals to certain plan specialists and uses certain hospitals within their network.
-This means that the plan PCP you choose may determine the specialists and hospitals you may use.
-If there are specific specialists or hospitals you want to use, find out if your plan PCP uses these specialists or hospitals.
+If you wish to change your Medical Group or PCP, please call Member Services.
+Each plan Medical Group and PCP may make referrals to certain plan specialists and uses certain hospitals within their network.
+This means that the plan Medical Group and PCP you choose may determine the specialists and hospitals you may use.
+If there are specific specialists or hospitals you want to use, find out if your plan Medical Group and PCP uses these specialists or hospitals.